How to Select the Best IT Staffing Agency for Your Business

 If you take nothing else away from this article, please remember this advice:

-You should not engage an IT staffing agency until you’re prepared to do your part.
-If you aren’t, the good ones won’t continue to support you.
+You shouldn’t engage a staffing firm until you’re prepared to do your part.
+The good ones won’t want to keep supporting you if you aren’t.

-Considerations When Choosing The Best IT Staffing Agency For Your Business
+Considerations When Choosing the Best Staffing Agency For Your Technology Needs

 While I fully believe that 4 Corner Resources is the best at what we do, I’m also quick to let prospective clients know that we aren’t right for everyone.
-With limitless variables, there can’t be a single, best IT staffing agency, for the same reason that there isn’t a best automobile.
-While you may think that the upcoming four-seat 2020 Tesla Roadster will be the greatest car on the market, it simply isn’t capable of transporting a family of six and certainly wouldn’t be a good fit for anyone who needs to regularly haul large items.
-So while it may very well be the best for a lot of people, that doesn’t mean it’s the best for everyone.
-Remember – the goal is to figure out which IT staffing agency is best for you and your particular environment.
+With limitless variables, there can’t be a single best staffing agency, and for the same reason, there isn’t a best automobile.
+While you may think that the Chevy Camaro is the greatest and coolest car ever made, it simply can’t transport a family of six.
+Certainly, it wouldn’t be a good fit for anyone who needs to haul large items regularly.
+So, while it may very well be the best for a lot of people, that doesn’t mean it’s the best for everyone.
+Remember – the goal is to figure out which recruiting agency is best for your IT needs.

-We’re all aware that the word “partner” is often used loosely these days when it comes to describing business relationships, but consider the more traditional usage which denotes familiarity, trust, and commitment.
-While having a true partnership isn’t required criteria for a successful staffing agency relationship, it’s important to know what you want from the company responsible for supporting your hiring needs.
+We’re all aware that the word “partner” is often used loosely these days when describing business relationships, but consider the more traditional usage, which denotes familiarity, trust, and commitment.
+While having a true partnership isn’t a required criterion for a successful staffing agency relationship, it’s important to know what you want from the company responsible for supporting your hiring needs.

-There’s been an impossible-to-ignore evolution in the staffing industry over the past decade with the rise of third-party organizations who exist to manage the hiring process for end-user companies.
-They call themselves, among other things, Managed Service Providers (MSPs) and Recruitment Process Outsourcers (RPOs), and they facilitate the staffing and hiring process through recruitment marketplace websites and software applications known as vendor management systems.
-They sell on the promise of driving down costs while increasing efficiency, and they claim to do so by operating in between the staffing agencies and the end-user company who is hiring.
-In these scenarios, the staffing agencies contract with the MSP/RPO; existing as a vendor in a commoditized process.
+There’s been an impossible-to-ignore evolution in the staffing industry over the past decade with the rise of third-party organizations that exist to manage the hiring process for end-user companies.
+They call themselves, among other things, Managed Service Providers (MSPs) and Recruitment Process Outsourcers (RPOs).
+They facilitate the staffing and hiring process through recruitment marketplace websites and software applications known as vendor management systems.
+They sell on the promise of driving down costs while increasing efficiency, and they claim to do so by operating between the staffing agencies and the end-user company that is hiring.
+In these scenarios, the staffing agencies contract with the MSP/RPO, which exists as a vendor in a commoditized process.

-The truth is, developing and maintaining partnerships requires significant time and effort.
-Are you willing to spend that time, and do you see value in doing so, or does it make more sense to let a third-party handle it for you?
-Consider the following:
+The truth is that developing and maintaining partnerships requires significant time and effort.
+Are you willing to spend that time, and do you see value in doing so, or does it make more sense to let a third party handle it for you?

-• Do you want or need to communicate your hiring needs via a live exchange with a recruiter (versus job descriptions being communicated via software)?
+• Do you want or need to communicate your hiring needs via a live exchange with a recruiter (versus plain job descriptions being communicated via software or email)?

-• Do you want or need to have a personal relationship with the staffing agencies and recruiters who represent you in the marketplace?
+• Do you want or need to have a personal relationship with the company and recruiters who represent you in the marketplace?

 • Are your hiring needs unpredictable and/or inconsistent?

-• Would you benefit from a staffing agency who can be flexible, agile, and creative when supporting your evolving needs?
+• Would you benefit from a staffing agency that is flexible, agile, and creative in supporting your evolving needs?

-Affirmative answers to the questions above are a strong indication that you would be best served by having a direct relationship with one or more IT staffing agencies.
+Affirmative answers to the questions above strongly indicate that you would be best served by having a direct relationship with one or more IT firms.
 With time and the development of mutual trust, partnerships will follow.
-If you found yourself answering “no”, an outsourced option may very well be right for you.
+If you answered “no,” an outsourced option may very well be right for you.

-No organization wants to admit that they value quantity over quality when it comes to IT staffing.
-Nor should they, as this approach is far from ideal when it comes to interviewing and hiring the very employees who will make the difference in the organization’s success, yet many companies have chosen to do exactly that.
-IT staffing agencies are aware of this, and more than a few have developed business models to support the increasing commoditization of the staffing process when resume volume is rewarded more than accuracy and diligence.
+No organization wants to admit that it values quantity over quality in IT staffing.
+Nor should it, as this approach is far from ideal when it comes to interviewing and hiring the very employees who will make a difference in the organization’s success.
+Yet, many companies have chosen to do exactly that.
+IT staffing agencies, in particular, are aware of this, and more than a few have developed business models to support the increasing commoditization of the staffing process when resume volume is rewarded more than accuracy and diligence.

 So, how can you determine where you fall on the quality vs quantity scale?
-While it’s impossible to universally define, HR recruiters and hiring managers need to be aware that it comes down to simple math for the IT staffing agencies.
+While it’s impossible to universally define, HR recruiters and hiring managers need to be aware that it comes down to simple math for the staffing companies.
 Here are two examples:

-Example 1: Acme Corporation has an opening which they send to 20 IT staffing agencies.
+Example 1: Acme Corporation has an IT opening which they send to 20 different staffing agencies.
 They receive 40 resumes before scheduling a single interview.

-Example 2: Acme Corporation has an opening which they send to 2 IT staffing agencies.
+Example 2: Acme Corporation has an IT opening, which they send to 2 staffing agencies.
 They receive 4 resumes in total, and schedule interviews as the resumes come in.

-In example 1, the odds of success are very low for even the best IT staffing companies out there, while example 2 allows for a high chance of success.
-In both cases, the IT staffing companies are well aware of the odds and will act accordingly.
-The opportunity in example 1 simply doesn’t justify the time, resources, effort, and expense that example 2 warrants.
+In Example 1, the odds of success are very low for even the best recruiting companies out there, while Example 2 allows for a high chance of success.
+In both cases, the recruiters are well aware of the odds and will act accordingly.
+The opportunity in Example 1 doesn’t justify the time, resources, effort, and expense that Example 2 warrants.
 In other words, something needs to give, and it will.
 While attractive on paper to some (40 resumes versus 4!), staffing companies will calculate the odds and act accordingly.

-If you operate in a similar fashion to example 1, you’re placing more value on quantity than you are on quality – consciously or not.
-It’s very difficult, if not impossible, for an IT staffing agency to be proficient at both quality-based and quantity-based recruiting.
+If you operate similarly to Example 1, you’re placing more value on quantity than you are on quality – consciously or not.
+It’s very difficult, if not impossible, for an agency to be proficient at quality- and quantity-based recruiting.
 As such, you don’t want to choose one when you really need the other.

 • A high resume submission-to-interview ratio